jkneifl/academic-page/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  # - Artificial Intelligence
   - Scientific Machine Learning
-  - Model Order Reduction
   - Surrogate Modeling
-  # - Control Theory
+  - Generative AI
+  - Mechanistic Interpretability
+  - Representation Learning

 # Education to show in About widget
 education:
   courses: